 Many of the magazines or information that you need probably can be found using an online database from a system such as Proquest or EBSCOhost.
 These database systems contain magazines or journals online and are not the same as using information from the Internet.
 The articles found on these database systems are exactly the same as a hard (print) copy of the article.
 Magazines such as Time and Newsweek can be found on these databases.
 Your instructor should accept an article found on reliable, reputable databases such as these.
 If you have any questions, please be sure and check with your instructor.

 Is it okay to ask a librarian for help with my research?

 YES!
-Patrons are encouraged to ask librarians for help and can be found at the Reference Desk over 80 hours each week.
+Patrons are encouraged to ask librarians for help -- just stop by the desk when you are on campus.
 Librarians can recommend books, databases, and other resources, provide research advice, and train patrons to use the library, the databases, and other resources more effectively.
-They can also offer assistance over the phone at 859) 514-3359 or via e-mail at firstname.lastname@example.org.
+They can also offer assistance over the phone at (859) 514-3359 or via e-mail at firstname.lastname@example.org.